MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mail-flow/Set-ReceiveConnector.md

 When you use the value Custom, you need to configure individual permissions by using the Add-ADPermission cmdlet.

-For more information about the default permissions and security principals for permission groups, see https://technet.microsoft.com/library/bb125140.aspx.
+For more information about the default permissions and security principals for permission groups, see Receive connector permission groups (https://technet.microsoft.com/library/aa996395.aspx#PermissionGroups).

 ```yaml
 Type: None | AnonymousUsers | ExchangeUsers | ExchangeServers | ExchangeLegacyServers | Partners | Custom